-Situps are almost as synonymous with the six-pack abs trainer.
-Though situps alone won’t build you chiseled abs or lose belly fat, they do far more than just targeting the abs.
+Situps are almost as synonymous with six-pack abs.
+Though sit-ups alone won’t build you chiseled abs or lose belly fat, they do far more than just targeting the abs.

-Lie on the floor on your back.
+- Lie on the floor on your back.
 Bend your knees and keep your hands behind your ears.

 16. Reverse Crunch